keithalewis/math/uf.md

 of the price at time $t$, $X_t(i_0,i)$, of each instrument $i$ in terms of $i_0$.
 All holdings $(i,a,e)$ are converted to $(i_0, aX(i_0,i), e)$ then netted to report the P&amp;L in terms of $i_0$.

+It is quite common for entities to have different "best guesses" of
+$X_t(i_0,i)$.
+Accountants might use "book", "market", "liquidation", or "going concern" values.
+This model does not suggest which is the most appropriate in any given situation, it only makes that choice explicit.

 Other relevant quantities can be computed similarly.
 For example the _drawdown_ over $[t, u]$ is $N_u(i,e) - \min_{t\le s \le u} N_s(i,e)$ and the _drawup_ is $\max_{t\le s\le u} N_s(i,e) - N_u(i,e)$.